Romanian Writers' Society: Founding

-Sadoveanu had an important role in the preparatory work, enlisting the help of his friends from Viața Românească.
+Sadoveanu played a significant role in the preparatory work, enlisting the help of his friends from Viața Românească.
 The constituent meeting took place as scheduled, in the amphitheater of Gheorghe Lazăr High School, under Anghel's direction.
-Twenty-five writers attended, while a further twenty-five, who were then in other parts of the Romanian Old Kingdom or in Bukovina and Transylvania, gave their proxy votes to attendees or sent letters of affiliation.
-(Newspaper accounts differ slightly, with some giving a figure of 47 total participants.
-Of the twenty 1908 society founders, sixteen were present.)
-The meeting discussed the society's name, elected the committee and drafter a plan of action.
-The Romanian Writers' Society (SSR) name was selected, and its objectives of defending and aiding writers defined.
-It specified member would be divided into categories of active, honorary and donors.
-One of the criteria for active membership was the holding of Romanian citizenship, a problem for the many participants from Transylvania, Bukovina and Macedonia who were foreign nationals.
-It was decided that older writers and leading critics would soon be invited to join, with the exception of Iorga, in view of his "negative and offensive" attitude; they would be free to choose between active and honorary status.
-The committee elected was composed of Sadoveanu, president; Anghel, vice president; Gârleanu, secretary and librarian; Artur Stavri, Octavian Goga, Iosif, Chendi, Ion Minulescu, Zaharia Bârsan, members; Lovinescu and Pavelescu, accountants.
-In order to give the society a more permanent character, it was decided to organize literary meetings in towns and in the countryside, and well as in Transylvania and Bukovina; to acquire a headquarters; to publish a bulletin and to gain legal recognition.
+Twenty-five writers attended, while another twenty-five, who were then in other parts of the Romanian Old Kingdom or in Bukovina and Transylvania, gave their proxy votes to attendees or sent letters of affiliation.
+Newspaper accounts slightly differ, with some reporting a total of 47 participants.
+Of the twenty 1908 society founders, sixteen were present.
+The meeting discussed the society's name, elected the committee, and drafted a plan of action.
+The name of the Romanian Writers' Society (SSR) was chosen and its objectives of defending and aiding writers were defined.
+Members were divided into categories of active, honorary, and donors.
+One of the criteria for active membership was holding Romanian citizenship, which presented a problem for many participants from Transylvania, Bukovina, and Macedonia who were foreign nationals.
+It was decided that older writers and leading critics would be invited to join, with the exception of Iorga, due to his "negative and offensive" attitude; they would be free to choose between active and honorary status.
+The elected committee consisted of Sadoveanu as president, Anghel as vice president, Gârleanu as secretary and librarian, Artur Stavri, Octavian Goga, Iosif, Chendi, Ion Minulescu, Zaharia Bârsan as members, and Lovinescu and Pavelescu as accountants.
+To give the society a more permanent character, it decided to organize literary meetings in towns and rural areas, as well as in Transylvania and Bukovina, acquire a headquarters, publish a bulletin, and gain legal recognition.